daisyyu0130/Hospital_Readmission_Risk/README.md

-# Physician Financial Incentives to Reduce Unplanned Hospital Readmissions
-A Propensity Score Weighted Cohort Study
+# Physician Financial Incentives to Reduce Unplanned Hospital Readmissions: A Propensity Score Weighted Cohort Study

 📌 Overview
 This repository contains R code and analysis scripts for the study: